rusbomber/VictoriaLogs/docs/victorialogs/vlagent.md

   Therefore, it starts dropping the buffered data if the on-disk buffer size exceeds `-remoteWrite.maxDiskUsagePerURL`.

 - `vlagent` drops data blocks if remote storage replies with `400 Bad Request` and `404 Not Found` HTTP responses.
-  The number of dropped blocks can be monitored via `vlagent_remotewrite_packets_dropped_total` metric exported at [/metrics page](https://docs.victoriametrics.com/victorialogs/vlagent/#monitoring).
+  The number of dropped blocks can be monitored via `vlagent_remotewrite_packets_dropped_total` metric exported on the [/metrics page](https://docs.victoriametrics.com/victorialogs/vlagent/#monitoring).

 - `vlagent` buffers the collected logs at the `-remoteWrite.tmpDataPath` directory until they are sent to the `-remoteWrite.url`.
   The directory can grow large when the remote storage is unavailable for extended periods of time and if the maximum directory size isn't limited with `-remoteWrite.maxDiskUsagePerURL` command-line flag.
-  If you don't want to send all the buffered data from the directory to remote storage then simply stop `vlagent` and delete the contents of the directory pointed by `-remoteWrite.tmpDataPath`.
+  If you don't want to send all the buffered data from the directory to remote storage, then simply stop `vlagent` and delete the contents of the directory pointed to by `-remoteWrite.tmpDataPath`.

-- By default `vlagent` masks `-remoteWrite.url` with `secret-url` values in logs and at `/metrics` page because the url may contain sensitive information such as auth tokens or passwords.
+- By default `vlagent` masks `-remoteWrite.url` with `secret-url` values in logs and on the `/metrics` page because the URL may contain sensitive information such as auth tokens or passwords.
-  Pass `-remoteWrite.showURL` command-line flag when starting `vlagent` in order to see all the valid urls.
+  Pass `-remoteWrite.showURL` command-line flag when starting `vlagent` in order to see all the valid URLs.

 ## Profiling

 `vlagent` provides handlers for collecting the following [Go profiles](https://blog.golang.org/profiling-go-programs):

-- Memory profile can be collected with the following command (replace `0.0.0.0` with hostname if needed):
+- Memory profile can be collected with the following command (replace `0.0.0.0` with the hostname if needed):

 ```sh
 curl http://0.0.0.0:9429/debug/pprof/heap > mem.pprof
 ```

-- CPU profile can be collected with the following command (replace `0.0.0.0` with hostname if needed):
+- CPU profile can be collected with the following command (replace `0.0.0.0` with the hostname if needed):

 ```sh
 curl http://0.0.0.0:9429/debug/pprof/profile > cpu.pprof